CUBRID/cubrid-manual/en/sql/query/json_table.rst

     - NULL ON ERROR: the column is set to NULL.
 This is the default behavior.
     - ERROR ON ERROR: an error is thrown.
-    - DEFAULT json_string ON ERROR: json_string will be used instead of the array/object/ json scalar that failed coercion to desired column type.
+    - DEFAULT json_string ON ERROR: json_string will be used instead of the array/object/json scalar that failed coercion to desired column type.
 Column type rules also apply to the default value.

 - name type EXISTS PATH json path: this returns 1 if any data is present at the json path location, 0 otherwise.